 Full moons are so bright that they tend to overwhelm fainter objects in the night sky, even from dark-sky locations.
-In fact, the full moon casts distinct shadows and it is almost bright enough to read by.
-That said, joining the moon in the December sky will be a few planets, and some will pass close to each other, making for striking observational pairs.
+Indeed, the full moon casts distinct shadows.
+Even so, the winter sky offers some of the brightest constellations of the year.

-The December full moon is often called the Full Cold Moon, according to the Old Farmer's Almanac, and it's not hard to see why if you live in North America or Europe.
-While the names for the full moon in the United States and Canada are adapted from Native American terms, nations in the Americas had diverse names and traditions.
+The December full moon is often called the Full Cold Moon, according to the Old Farmer's Almanac, as that's what the weather tends to be like in North America or Europe.
+While names for the full moon in the United States and Canada are adapted from Native American terms, nations in the Americas had diverse names and traditions.

 According to the Ontario Native Literacy Project, the Ojibwe (or Anishnabeg) peoples called it Mnidoons Giizis, the Big Spirit Moon or Blue Moon.
 (This is not the same as the "blue moon" that is a second full moon in a single calendar month).
 The Cree called it the Thithikopiwipisim, or Hoar Frost Moon.

-The Haida of the Pacific Northwest called December's full moon the Snow Moon, or Ta'aaw Kungaay, while the Tlingit called it Shanáx Dís, meaning "unborn seals are getting hair," according to the Tlingit Moon and Tide Teaching Resource published by the University of Alaska at Fairbanks.
-(The name Snow Moon is also often associated with February's full moon.)
+In the Pacific Northwest, the Haida called December's full moon the Snow Moon, or Ta'aaw Kungaay, while the Tlingit called it Shanáx Dís, meaning "unborn seals are getting hair," according to the Tlingit Moon and Tide Teaching Resource published by the University of Alaska at Fairbanks.

 Among the Hopi, whose ceremonial life revolved around the lunar and solar cycles, the lunation just before the winter solstice was the Sparrow-Hawk moon, as noted by Janet Sharp of Washburn University in her study of Hopi mathematical concepts and teaching that appeared in the February 2015 edition of the Journal of Mathematical Culture.